alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 iv' = (iv + sub-stream-id) mod 2^64

-> Note: An RTSP Receiver gets the role-in-group and role-index values from a `DESCRIBE` SDP transport file `a=control:` attribute from an RTSP Sender.
-This is no privacy encryption for non-NMOS RTSP Sender.
+> Note: An RTSP Receiver gets the role-in-group and role-index values from a `DESCRIBE` SDP transport file `a=control:` attribute of an RTSP Sender.
+There is no privacy encryption with non-NMOS RTSP Sender.

 ## TLS and OAuth2.0